alrenU/study-notes/Internet Programming/Kubernetes/Kubernetes.md

 - **`minikube`**: Tool to run a single-node or multi-node Kubernetes cluster locally on your computer.
 Provides a complete, single-node Kubernetes cluster in a VM or container on your local machine.
 Best for development and testing; provides a more "full-featured" local Kubernetes environment compared to kind.
 - **`kubeadm`**: Tool to initialize and manage Kubernetes clusters.
 Helps set up Kubernetes clusters, from creating the *control plane* and *worker nodes* to joining them into a cluster.
 Suitable for both local and production environments.

-- **Cluster**
-  - A set of nodes that work together to run containerized applications.
+- **Cluster**: A set of nodes that work together to run containerized applications.
+It's components:

-  - **Main Components**
-    - **Nodes**
-      - A node is a physical or virtual machine within a Kubernetes cluster.
-It's types:
+  - **Nodes**: A node is a physical or virtual machine within a Kubernetes cluster.
+Nodes are of two main types:
-        - **Master Node (Control Plane Node)**
-          - Manages the cluster’s overall health and operation, ensuring configurations are met.
+    1. **Master Node (Control Plane Node)**: Manages the cluster’s overall health and operation, ensuring configurations are met.
+It's components:
-          - **Components**:
       - **API Server**: Handles API requests and communication between components and users.
       - **Controller Manager**: Monitors cluster state and makes adjustments to maintain the desired state.
       - **Scheduler**: Assigns pods to nodes based on resource availability and requirements.
       - **etcd**: A distributed key-value store for cluster data and state information.

-        - **Worker Node (Compute Node)**
-          - Runs applications and workloads.
+    2. **Worker Node (Compute Node)**: Runs applications and workloads (pods).
+It's components:
-          - **Components**:
       - **Kubelet**: Ensures containers are running in pods as specified by the control plane.
       - **Kube Proxy**: Manages network routing and load balancing within the cluster.
-            - **Container Runtime**: Software that executes and manages containerized applications (e.g., Docker, containerd).
+      - **Container Runtime**: Software that executes and manages containerized applications (e.g., Docker, containerd, CRI-O).

+  - **Kubernetes Objects**: These components are deployed on worker nodes.
+Master nodes do not run application workloads directly but manage the scheduling and orchestration of these components across the worker nodes.
     - **Pods**: The smallest deployable units in Kubernetes, containing one or more containers.
     - **Services**: Facilitate communication between pods and with the external world, providing load balancing and stable endpoints.
+    - **Deployments**: Manage the deployment and scaling of a set of pods.
+They ensure that a specified number of pod replicas are running and handle rolling updates.
+    - **ReplicaSets**: Ensure that a specified number of pod replicas are running at any given time.
+Deployments typically manage ReplicaSets.
-    - **Deployments, ReplicaSets, and Other Controllers**: Oversee application deployment and scaling.
+    - **Other Controllers**: Oversees application deployment and scaling, including StatefulSets, DaemonSets, and Jobs.

+- **Load Balancing**: Refers to distributing network or application traffic across multiple instances of a service to ensure that no single instance becomes a bottleneck.Main aspects of load balancing in Kubernetes:
+  - **Algorithms**: Kubernetes typically uses round-robin by default, but can be configured for other methods.
+  - **Scaling**: Works in conjunction with *Horizontal Pod Autoscaler (HPA)* to adjust the number of pods based on load.

+  - **Types**
+    - **Cluster IP**: Provide internal load balancing within the Kubernetes cluster by distributing traffic among pods that match the service's selector.
+    - **NodePort**: Services expose a service on a static port on each node's IP address, allowing external traffic to be routed to the service while still balancing the load across pods.
+    - **LoadBalancer**: Available in cloud environments, provision an external load balancer managed by the cloud provider to distribute incoming traffic to the service. (like AWS ELB or Google Cloud Load Balancer).

+- **Container Runtime Interface (CRI)**: A standard interface for Kubernetes to manage containers through various runtimes (e.g., Docker, containerd, CRI-O) without being tied to any specific one.
+  - **Abstraction Layer**: CRI abstracts Kubernetes from the specifics of different container runtimes, allowing it to use multiple runtimes via a unified interface.
+  - **CRI Components**
+    - **RuntimeService**: Handles container lifecycle operations like creating, starting, stopping, and deleting containers.
+    - **ImageService**: Manages container images, including pulling images from a registry, listing images, and removing images.

 ## Concepts
 ### Overview